Dallas Wings: 2016–2024: The start of the Dallas Wings

-On February 12, 2020, the Wings traded star guard Skylar Diggins-Smith to the Phoenix Mercury in exchange for the 5th and 7th overall picks in the 2020 WNBA draft, as well as a 2021 first-round pick.
+On February 12, 2020, the Wings traded star guard Skylar Diggins to the Phoenix Mercury in exchange for the 5th and 7th overall picks in the 2020 WNBA draft, as well as a 2021 first-round pick.
 The latter was later traded to the Chicago Sky in exchange for center Astou Ndour.
 Originally scheduled to feature a record-high 36 regular-season games, the WNBA season was postponed on April 3 due to the COVID-19 pandemic.
 A revised plan was approved on June 15, with the league holding a shortened 22-game season at IMG Academy in Bradenton, Florida, without fans in attendance.
 The Wings opened their season on July 26 with a 105–95 loss to the Atlanta Dream.
 The team started the season competitively, winning two of their first three games.
 However, they soon entered a slump, suffering two separate three-game losing streaks that were interrupted by only a single win.
 The team recovered slightly, finishing August with a 3–3 record and holding a 6–10 mark overall.
 In September, the Wings went 2–4 but closed the season with a victory, ending the year with a 8–14 record and missing the playoffs for the second consecutive season.
 Despite the losing record, second-year guard Arike Ogunbowale led the WNBA in scoring with 22.8 points per game and was named to the All-WNBA First Team.
 Following the conclusion of the season, on October 14, it was announced that the Wings had mutually agreed to part ways with head coach Brian Agler after two seasons at the helm.
 On December 9, the Wings hired two-time All-Star Vickie Johnson as the new head coach; she previously served as an assistant coach for the Las Vegas Aces, where she helped guide the team to the best record in the WNBA.